kurokida/PsychWebTool/docs/demo.md

-There are some demonstration programs in the **demo** folder you downloaded.
+There are some demonstration programs in the **main** folder you downloaded.
 These are usuful for understanding how to use PsychWebTool.

 # Demonstration programs list